Velanco7/GeneFuse_Public/README.md

 ## ✅ To-Do

-- [ ] Integrate `Complete_rosetta.py` fully into a class/module structure
+- [ ] Improve the Data Analyser class with further clustering, and matching of the final.csv and reintroduced.csv
 - [ ] Add CLI support using `argparse` or `typer`
-- [ ] Add test dataset and output examples
 - [ ] Write unit tests
 - [ ] Add Docker support

 ---

-## 📄 License

-To be added (suggested: MIT or GPL).

----

-## 🤝 Contributions
+##🤝 Contributions

-This project is personal, but collaborators with relevant bioinformatics experience are welcome to fork, suggest features, or raise issues.
+This is a personal research tool, but contributions are welcome — particularly from those with experience in:

+- Protein domain analysis
+- Comparative genomics
+- Functional annotation pipelines
+- Python and bioinformatics tooling

+Feel free to fork the repository, open issues, or suggest improvements!